IsacKun220/com1001/code/README.md

  *
  * https://docs.codio.com/project/ide/boxes/#overview
  *
- * Your Codio Box domain is: north-mister.codio.io
+ * Your Codio Box domain is: everton-fan.codio.io
  *
 ```

-This means my box name &mdash; perhaps appropriately &mdash; is
-``north-mister``.
-This means my URL for VSCode, if I installed it, would be
+This means my box name is ``everton-fan``.
+This means my URL for VSCode, if I
-https://north-mister-4000.codio.io.
-Note that this URL is essentially the same
+installed it, would be https://everton-fan-4000.codio.io.
+Note that this URL is
-as the Base URL of your web applications launched from Codio (as discussed in
+essentially the same as the Base URL of your web applications launched from
-lectures), but using port 4000.
+Codio (as discussed in lectures), but using port 4000.

 ### 2. SSH into Codio from Your Own Machine